optimism1207/unoconv/README.md

 # unoconv
-Dockerfile and python-script for unoconv first time learn to build with Dockerfile
+Dockerfile and python-script for unoconv

+First time learn to build with Dockerfile

-# how to build
+# To build
 git clone this

 cd unoconv

 docker build -t unoconv .

+# To use
 docker run -v sourcedir:dirindocker unoconv -i inputfilepath -o outputfilepath